Miri: Road

-Local Bus

-Buses and Taxis
+Buses and taxis

 Miri city has 2 bus stations, namely the local (located at Melayu Road next to Tamu Muhibbah and Wisma Pelita Tunku) and long-distance bus stations (located at Pujut Corner).
 The city bus station serves the Permyjaya, Tudan, Senadin, Miri Hospital, RTM (Eastern road from Pujut 1 to Pujut 5), Taman Tunku and Sungai Rait + Bakam.
 Buses to Lambir Hills National Park, rest of division within Sarawak and Pontianak, Indonesia depart from the long-distance bus station.

 Local taxi services are also provided in the city with the main taxi stand at China Road in the city centre.
 Taxis here do not use meters.

 There is no direct bus to Miri Airport, most people will prefer to use car or taxi because of short distance between airport and city.

 Air

 Miri Airport (IATA: MYY, ICAO: WBGR) is an important gateway to the northern region of Sarawak.
 It is located 11 km south of Miri city.
 It serves as a hub for domestic, international, and rural air services.
-Miri Airport is the Top tenth busiest airport in Malaysia and second in Sarawak.
-It provides services to 2.2 million passengers in 2013.
-The airport has only one direct international flights to Singapore.
+Miri Airport is the tenth busiest airport in Malaysia and second busiest in Sarawak.
+It provided services to 2.2 million passengers in 2013.
+The airport has only one direct international flight to Singapore.
 It also receives flights from domestic destinations such as Kuala Lumpur, Johor Bahru, Kota Kinabalu, Labuan, Kuching and other major towns in Sarawak.
 Miri Airport also caters flights to the Sarawak interior such as Bario, Ba'kelalan, Marudi, Lawas, Limbang, and Mukah through MASwings using DHC-6 Twin Otter aircraft.
-Currently, there are three airlines serving Miri airport, namely Malaysia Airlines, Air Asia and MASwings.